mswf/MeepMeep/doc/style_guide.md

 ***

 ## Functionality unique to VroomVroom
 You can register a callback for when files are reloaded.
-Register under the path to the global Broadcaster 'Debug_FileChangedBroadcaster' with a callback that will be called with 2 params; the path + filetype.
+Register under the path to the AssetManager 'Game.assetManager.broadcaster' with a callback that will be called with 2 params; the path + filetype.

 ### Reserved Functions
 The "VroomVroom" engine uses several reserved functions in class definitions.
 Like Lua metatable keys, these always start with ' __ ' + function.